60% of those who use illegal drugs are 15 to 24 years old

 - Fentanyl-related deaths have been increasing in Canada.

-It can be difficult to recognize the signs of fentanyl abuse in a young person.
-Multiple signs of substance abuse combined with drug-seeking or other addictive behaviors may point to illicit use of the drug.
+It can be difficult to recognize the signs of fentanyl use in a young person.
+Multiple signs of problematic substance use combined with drug-seeking or other addictive behaviors may point to use of the drug.

 Signs of Fentanyl Overdose